br0x/ride_collection/README.md

 func cancel()
 - If, for some reason, you don't want to finish the deal, you can cancel it and payment (previously locked during calling escrow) will be returned

-# Live testing
+# Use the dApp
-You can try it on MainNet with official Waves dApp interface: https://waves-dapp.com/3PAimVkP7cqar6gMKNh5bQDNH9x4U6sXE7u
+You can run it on MainNet with official Waves dApp interface: https://waves-dapp.com/3PAimVkP7cqar6gMKNh5bQDNH9x4U6sXE7u